realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 It coordinates shared life while remaining correctable by the people living inside its consequences.

-The institutional clamp is time-bound mandate audit:
+The institutional clamp is the time-bound mandate audit:

 - declare the claim
 - declare the timeline